kungfauxhustle/OpulentSuit/README.md

 ## Feedback & Contact:

-* Please post any issues on the [github page](https://github.com/kungfauxhustle/OpulentSuit).
+* Please post any issues on the [GitHub page](https://github.com/kungfauxhustle/OpulentSuit/issues).
 * I can be contacted on Discord, Username: kungfauxhustle